pietermartin/umlg/doc/markdown/sqlg.md

 ###Namespacing and Schemas

 Many RDBMS databases have the notion of a `schema` as a namespace for tables.
-Sqlg supports schemas.
-Schemas only apply to vertex labels.
-Edge tables are created in the schema of the adjacent `out` vertex.
+Sqlg supports schemas for vertex labels.
+Distinct schemas for edge tables are unnecessary as edge tables are created in the schema of the adjacent `out` vertex.
-By default all vertex tables go into the underlying databases' default schema.
+By default schemas for vertex tables go into the underlying databases' default schema.
 For postgresql and hsqldb this is the `public` schema.

 To specify the schema for a label Sqlg uses the dot `.` notation.